« Which challenges for the development of urban mobility in Latin America? »

 Although major cities and capital cities of the region have reached a certain level of maturity in terms of urban transport systems, they are still trying to reach an equilibrium between public and private modes.
 A debate about the future of such systems and the adequate modes for latin american cities seems to be particularly relevant at this stage.

 The ambition of the conference is to create an open platform for debate and exchanges between academics, researchers, practitioners, local authorities, transport professionals and the civil society, in line with the bi-annual CODATU international conferences.

 Where and When?

-The conference will be organized over 3 days, from 7 to 9 july 2020, at the University Los Andes of Bogota (Colombia).
+The conference will be organized over 3 days, during the first semestre of 2021 (exact dates will soon be published), at the University Los Andes of Bogota (Colombia).
 The program has been designed to include:

-- Two days of technical and scientific sessions, participatory workshops, dialogs between professionals, speed-networking, hackathon;
+- Two days of plenary sessions, seminars, participatory workshops, dialogs between professionals;

 - One day of site visits.